CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M01_Lab1_Work_with_customer_engagement_apps.md

 In this task, we will explore Microsoft Power Platform and Dynamics 365 applications by setting up a new environment and navigating the Sales Hub.

-1. In the lab VM open Microsoft Edge and navigate to this web URL in a new private window -> <https://admin.powerplatform.microsoft.com/>
+1. In the lab VM open Microsoft Edge, right click on the following URL <https://admin.powerplatform.microsoft.com/> ,then **Copy link** and then paste it on the browser tab.

 1. In the lab environment, provide the following username and password: